MSRConnections/Azure-training-course/Day 2/5. Running Parametric Sweep with R, Python/windows-hpc-iaas/README.md

 1. Click on the **Settings** tab to display management certificates associated with your subscription.

 1. Click on **Upload**, use the file selection box to select the certificate file you copied from the VM, and click the check button to upload and add the management certificate.
+You may use the same certificate that you just imported.
+The default, hpccert.cer is in C:\Program Files\Microsoft HPC Pack 2012\Bin on the Head node VM.

    ![MakeCert](makecert3.png)